 Empathises with characters from different background and periods of time.

 Wants to explore family dynamics and sibling relationships.

-Enjoy gritty, brave and courageous characters (who happens to be female in this story).
+Enjoys gritty, brave and courageous characters (who happens to be female in this story).

 Enjoys graphic novels, as this is an option.

-This multiple award-winning, American classic for 8 to 12-year-olds lived up to its hype for my family and me.
+The multiple award-winning, American classic for 8 to 12-year-olds lived up to its hype for my family.
 I had read it to my Year 5 class, seventeen years ago, and they loved it – the parents were often waiting at the end of the school day while I read ‘just one last page, please miss’.
 The chapters are pretty meaty, so one chapter at the end of each day was realistic.
 Meg has a mission, to save her dad and find herself along the way.
 The characters are complex and developed; Meg especially is a great role model for girls and relatable for many children.